-Tongue Tie: Types, Reasons & Treatment
+Tongue Tie (Ankyloglossia) – Types, Causes, Symptoms & Treatment

-Tongue-Tie in Newborn Babies
+- Symptoms of Tongue-Tie in Babies

 What Is Tongue-Tie (Ankyloglossia)?

 Tongue-tie or ankyloglossia is a congenital condition.
 It affects the range and function of the tongue.
 Babies with this condition have a shorter, thicker or tight lingual frenulum which is a tissue that connects the underside of the tongue to the floor of the mouth.
 The length/thickness of the lingual frenulum in babies with tongue-tie restricts the movement of their tongues.
-If the condition is left untreated, it affects breastfeeding and later on the baby’s ability to eat, speak, and swallow.
+If the condition is left untreated, it affects breastfeeding and later on the baby’s ability to eat, speak, and swallow (1).

 Tongue-tie is classified into different categories depending on the length and the positioning of the lingual frenulum.
 Let’s find out what they are.